abhishek-1010B/ContentGeneratorai/README.md

 Distributed under the MIT License.
 See LICENSE for more details.

 ## 📞 Contact
-Project Maintainers:
+Project Maintainer:

-Aditya Kumar Singh
+- Aditya Kumar Singh
-Email: adiaparmar@gmail.com
+- Email: adiaparmar@gmail.com
-GitHub: Adiaparmar
+- GitHub: Adiaparmar

 ---
 Feel free to reach out with any questions, ideas, or feedback!